What could Glenn Youngkin as governor actually do to alter admissions at TJ?

 “Our results show that you can have merit-based admissions while expanding opportunities and access,” Moult said.
 “The TJ approach is already being recognized as a national model for admission to elite high schools.”

-A fierce, long-running debate
+A long-running debate

 TJ is the crown jewel of Northern Virginia public education: It’s frequently ranked the best public high school in the United States and is famous for sending graduates to Ivy League colleges and prestigious, high-profile careers.